 Eat Frequently

-The importance of this cannot be overstated especially for people who are struggling with being overweight.
-The ‘thermic effect’ of food can account for up to 15% of your total caloric expense throughout the day.
+The importance of this cannot be overstated, especially for people who are struggling with being overweight.
+Food's ‘thermic effect’ can account for up to 15% of your total caloric expense throughout the day.

 Let’s say you are eating 2000 calories per day.
-If you eat those calories over three meals, you may be losing out on this extra energy expended to “turn on” your digestive system.
+If you eat those calories over three meals, you may lose the extra energy expended to “turn on” your digestive system.
 If you ate SIX smaller meals throughout the day, you could effectively increase your overall caloric expenditure to 2300 calories per day (2000 + 15%).

 Get Adequate Lean Protein

 This is an area that is ambiguous for many and can be frustrating.
 Protein is an essential building block for repairing tissues.
-Your body metabolizes proteins for many bodily functions and missing out on enough of it can seriously slow your overall recuperative ability.
+Your body metabolizes proteins for many bodily functions, and missing out on enough can seriously slow your overall recuperative ability.

-If you are exercising regularly and at a high intensity, you are going to rapidly break down your body requiring more of the building blocks to repair.
+If you exercise regularly and at a high intensity, you will rapidly break down your body, requiring more building blocks to repair.
 This client should be on the higher end of this range.

-If you don’t exercise very regularly, you still need protein but you will need less.
+If you don’t exercise regularly, you still need protein, but you will need less.

 I know the metric system is lost on many, me included, so here is the conversion: